 Anyways, enough about Merthiolates, at first, I wasn’t exactly sure how to use this Chanel Rouge Radical Nail Gloss.
 Is it a nail polish? a top coat? a Merthiolate (again?) or both?
 The lady at the Chanel beauty counter said that I should put it on top of my favorite Chanel Red Nail Polish, or in fact, any nail polish brand of any color, because the goal is to make everything Red.
 Hmmm, kinda like a top coat huh, we’ll see.

 Well, first I used this Chanel Rouge Radical Nail Gloss on top of my old Chanel Le Vernis (shade: Ecorce Sanguine) you know, the ones before the reformulated Gel Le Vernis.
 Much to my surprise, it didn’t work very well.
 It took about 1 hour or more for my nails to be quite dry and I really need to scratch my back, LOL, oh well.
 Next, I tried the Chanel Rouge Radical with the newly reformulated Chanel Le Vernis (shade: Pirate) and they both seem to be compatible with each other, but drying time is just about 5-10 minutes less than the first experiment.
-So, I decided to not use this nail gloss as a top coat but as a stand alone nail polish this time, without any top coat.
+So, I decided to not use this nail gloss as a top coat but as a stand-alone nail polish this time, without any top coat.

 Seems to have worked very well, as my nails dried in about 35 to 40 minutes, sans any top coat.
 Still, for me, it’s a long long time to wait for my nails to dry.
-But the good new is, I get a really good whole week of wear with this Chanel Rouge Radical Nail Gloss with minimal chipping.
+But the good news is, I get a really good whole week of wear with this Chanel Rouge Radical Nail Gloss with minimal chipping.
 Also, I really like its semi-opaque shade, it’s very interesting.
 It has a red-orange tone that is quite ideal for someone with light to medium skin tone.
 But dark skin tones won’t have a problem pulling this off as well.

 Overall, I really like this shade, it’s great for summer and even for this fall.
 So pretty and unique.
-If you like this shade, it’s available HERE.
+If you like this shade, it’s still available HERE.
 Hurry and buy it now, it’s a limited edition.

 Thanks for reading, Happy FriYAY!

-Follow me in instagram: @reviewsandotherstuff
+Follow me on Instagram: @reviewsandotherstuff